The export declaration

 • Address of the exporter, buyer and consignee (if not identical)

-• Description of goods with goods tariff number
+• Product description with customs tariff number

-• Number of packages (cartons, pallets, etc.)
+• Number of packages (cardboard boxes, pallets, etc.)

-• Weight specification
+• Weight

 • Franking (EXW/DAP/DDP etc.)